holepunchto/pear-docs/reference/pear/api.md

 Most application peer-to-peer functionality is provided by ecosystem modules rather than the API.

-Platform APIs are unchangable.
-Compatiblity cannot break.
+Platform APIs are unchangeable.
+Compatibility cannot break.
 So the Pear API surface aims to be (and remain) as small as possible.

 ## `global.Pear`